suse-edge/misc/telco-examples/mgmt-cluster/README.md

 - RKE2
 - CNI plugins (e.g. Multus, Calico)
 - Rancher
-- Static IPs network configuration
+- Static IPs or DHCP network configuration
 - Metal3 and the CAPI provider

 ## Prerequisites

+- 3 Reserved IPs:
+   - 1 for the API VIP Address
+   - 1 for the Ingress VIP Address
+   - 1 for the Metal3 VIP Address

 You need to modify the following values in the `mgmt-cluster.yaml` file:

 - `${ROOT_PASSWORD}` - The root password for the management cluster.
 This could be generated using `openssl passwd -6 PASSWORD` and replacing PASSWORD with the desired password, and then replacing the value in the `mgmt-cluster.yaml` file.
 - `${SCC_REGISTRATION_CODE}` - The registration code for the SUSE Customer Center for the SLE Micro product.
 This could be obtained from the SUSE Customer Center and replacing the value in the `mgmt-cluster.yaml` file.
 - `${KUBERNETES_VERSION}` - The version of kubernetes to be used in the management cluster (e.g. `v1.25.9+rke2r1`).

-You need to modify the following values in the `custom/files/helm-values-metal3.yaml` file:

-- `${MGMT_CLUSTER_IP}` - This is the static IP of your management cluster node.
+- `${API_HOST}` - The API host for the management cluster (e.g `192.168.122.10.sslip.io`).
+- `${API_VIP}` - The API VIP address for the management cluster (e.g `192.168.122.10`).
+IMPORTANT: This IP should be reserved for the management cluster.

+[IMPORTANT NOTE] - if you want to deploy the management cluster on a HA setup, you need to add more nodes in the `mgmt-cluster.yaml` file creating the corresponding network files in the `network` folder.
+The node name in `mgmt-cluster.yaml` should match with the filename in the network folder (e.g `hostname: mgmt-cluster1` should match with `network/mgmt-cluster1.yaml`) to define the host network.
+The VIP address will be configured in the LoadBalancer service for all nodes.

-You need to modify the following values in the `network/mgmt-cluster-network.yaml` file:
+You need to modify the following values in the `network/${NODE_HOSTNAME}.yaml` file (The ${NODE_HOSTNAME} is the name configured in the previous mgmt-cluster.yaml):

 - `${MGMT_GATEWAY}` - This is the gateway IP of your management cluster network.
 - `${MGMT_DNS}` - This is the DNS IP of your management cluster network.
-- `${MGMT_CLUSTER_IP}` - This is the static IP of your management cluster node.
+- `${MGMT_NODE_IP}` - This is the static IP of your management cluster node.
+This IP is different for each node, and it's also different from any of the VIP Address reserved before for the Load Balancer.
 - `${MGMT_MAC}` - This is the MAC address of your management cluster node.

+Inside this file, you can also see some comments to specify the network configuration for the management cluster using a DHCP server.

+You need to modify the following values in the `kubernetes/helm/values/metal3.yaml` file:

+- `${METAL3_VIP}` - This is the static VIP for the provisioning services of your management cluster node mentioned above.

+You need to modify the following values in the `kubernetes/helm/values/rancher.yaml` file:

+- `${INGRESS_VIP}` - This is the static INGRESS VIP of your management cluster node mentioned above.

+You need to modify the following values in the `kubernetes/manifests/ingress-ippool.yaml` file:

+- `${INGRESS_VIP}` - This is the static INGRESS VIP of your management cluster node mentioned above.

+You need to modify the following values in the `custom/scripts/99-register.sh` file:

+- `${SCC_REGISTRATION_CODE}` - The registration code for the SUSE Customer Center for the SL Micro product.
+This could be obtained from the SUSE Customer Center and replacing the value in the `99-register.sh` file.

+- `${SCC_ACCOUNT_EMAIL}` - The email address for the SUSE Customer Center account.
+This could be obtained from the SUSE Customer Center and replacing the value in the `99-register.sh` file.

 You need to modify the following folder:

-- `base-images` - To include inside the `SLE-Micro.x86_64-5.5.0-Default-RT-SelfInstall-GM.install.iso` image downloaded from the SUSE Customer Center.
+- `base-images` - To include inside the `SLE-Micro.x86_64-5.5.0-Default-RT-SelfInstall-GM2.install.iso` image downloaded from the SUSE Customer Center.

 ## Building the Management Cluster Image using EIB